 Like most illnesses, Bipolar disorder will only get worse if not properly treated.
 Let’s be honest, though, treating manic depression correctly involves a lot of trial and error, but you can improve your bipolar life.

 While not every medication will work for every patient, there are some universal things that can help.
 This post will share 11 ways with advice on how to apply them practically in your life.

 Disclaimer: I am not a mental health professional.
 The information shared on this blog comes from my personal experiences of living with bipolar disorder.
-If you or a loved one are struggling with mental health issues, please seek appropriate professional help immediately.
+If you or a loved one are struggling with mental health issues or suicidal thoughts, please seek appropriate professional help immediately.
 Bipolar is highly treatable but dangerous if left untreated.

 1. Get Up at the Same Time

 Sleep is a problem for most bipolar patients.
 Either you sleep too much or not at all.
 Sleep aids tend to be hit or miss and sometimes make things worse.

 That said, to improve your bipolar it is important to get out of bed at the same time every day.
 This is especially hard during the times that you are dealing with insomnia, which is a common sign of bipolar disorder.
 The last thing you want to do after a night of staring at the ceiling is to get out of bed and face the day.

 It’s a simple matter of association, though.
 Weight loss experts will tell you not to eat in front of the TV because your mind will start to associate watching TV with eating and being hungry.
 (And this is probably why I can’t lose weight.)

 We all have internal clocks, though it sometimes goes a little haywire with bipolar.
 Getting up at the same time every day, whether you have slept or not, helps to force that clock back on schedule.